gsupp/noms/_recipes/molasses-cookies.md

 - In a separate bowl, combine flour, sugar, baking powder, baking soda and spices.
 - Add dry ingredients to butter mixture.
 Beat until smooth.
 - Form dough into 1-inch balls.
 Roll in sugar.
-- Bake at 375F for 9-11 minutes.
+- Bake at 375F for 9 to 11 minutes.
 Cool on a wire rack.

 ---